From 2021-2023, Graeser Park was beautifully preserved and restored by MnDOT’s Historic Roadside Preservation Program.

 Graeser Park 1988 Thesis Proposal by Peter Dombrowsky

-In his Senior Thesis Project in Landscape Architecture at the University of Minnesota, Peter W. Dombrowsky proposed building a Hennepin County Library – Robbinsdale Branch on the north end of Graeser Park, near the bandshell area.
-The beehive fireplace and Rock Garden area would remain behind the building.
+In his Senior Thesis Project in Landscape Architecture at the University of MN, Peter W. Dombrowsky proposed building a library in Graeser Park.
+The beehive fireplace and rock garden would remain behind the library.

 Read MnDOT’s 1964 Wayside Rest Area Inventory (JPG) for the main Graeser Park (NORTH).